 AI-Powered Document Intelligence for Research Operations

-Combining deep AI system experimentation with production healthcare research to build automated classification, metadata extraction, and a queryable research repository—preserving researcher attention for interpretation, judgment, and synthesis.
+Combining deep AI system experimentation with production healthcare research to build automated classification, metadata extraction, and a queryable research repository, preserving researcher attention for interpretation, judgment, and synthesis.

 The Challenge

-What happens when you combine deep AI system experimentation with production healthcare research operations?
 UX research operates at human speed in a machine-scale world.
 The volume of documents, transcripts, and artifacts generated exceeds any individual researcher’s ability to maintain coherent context.

 Approach: The Two-Track Model